danielle-w233/9BitFinal/9BitTestRepo/README.md

 USING THE APP

-There are four buttons on the left side: dashboard brings the user to the home page of the app that displays transactions and the graphs of user's spending.
-Add transactions takes the user to a page where they can add a new transaction.
+There are four buttons on the left side: Dashboard brings the user to the home page of the app that displays transactions and the graphs of user's spending.
+Transactions takes the user to a page where they can add a new transaction.
 Settings takes the user to the settings page which displays the achievements the user has earned.
 The logout button logs the user out of the application.

 Dependencies: merged pull requests from group member GitHub repositories